The attempt to limit government that almost succeeded

 The 1225/1297 version contained the provision that a free man should not give away or sell so much of his land that he would not be able to meet his feudal obligations to his lord.
 This was not in the original 1215 version, and indicates a return to Roman law.
 The Empire had effectively made taxation compulsory, and citizens could not sell or dispossess themselves of property as a means of avoiding the taxes.

 The short-lived victory of the barons was at an end.
-It took 600 years to drag the life out of Magna Carta and begin the repeal of its clauses.
-It was clear that no king — or parliament — of England would voluntarily have his (its) hands tied by any Great Charter.
+It took 600 years to drag the life out of Magna Carta.
+It was clear that no king—or parliament—of England would voluntarily have his (its) hands tied by any Great Charter.
 Thus it required constant petitions to the the king to affirm his commitment to Magna Carta.
 At least 32 times this happened during the period of 13th to 15th centuries, its last confirmation by Henry VI in 1423.

 Magna Carta, from its noble beginning, suffered a slow and lingering decline, starting in 1225, and it’s principles, while not erased from the memory and hopes of the English people, were eventually repealed.
 Beginning in 1829 most of its clauses were repealed over the ensuing 140 years.
 The inviolability of Magna Carta had been broken.
 By 1969, only clauses #1 (freedom of the English Church), #9 (the ‘ancient liberties’ of the City of London), and #29 (the right to due process) were still in force.